aura-nw/docs/docs/protocol/slashing.md

 As any other PoS network, slashing is also implemented in Aura Network for similar purpose.

 ### Types of slashing in Aura Network
 The Aura Network implement 2 main types of slashing due to the severity of the malicious behavior that validators might act:
 - Liveness (Downtime) Slashing: Validator will be slashed due to not signing enough block in a specified window of time by any reasons.
 - Double-sign Slashing: Validator will be slashed due to the dishonest behavior of double-signing.
+Double-sign slashing will include a concept of Tombstone Caps (explained below).

 ## The Slashing Mechanism
+### Begin-Block
+At the beginning of each block, the Slashing module checks for evidence of infractions or downtime of validators, as well as double-signing and other low-level consensus penalties.

-### Liveness Tracking
+### Liveness (Downtime) Tracking and Slashing
 At the beginning of each block, we update the `ValidatorSigningInfo` for each validator and check if they've crossed below the liveness threshold over a sliding window.
 This sliding window is defined by `SignedBlocksWindow` and the index in this window is determined by `IndexOffset` found in the validator's `ValidatorSigningInfo`.
 For each block processed, the `IndexOffset` is incremented regardless if the validator signed or not.
 Once the index is determined, the `MissedBlocksBitArray` and MissedBlocksCounter are updated accordingly.

 Finally, in order to determine if a validator crosses below the liveness threshold, we fetch the maximum number of blocks missed, `maxMissed`, which is `SignedBlocksWindow - (MinSignedPerWindow * SignedBlocksWindow)` and the minimum height at which we can determine liveness, `minHeight`.
 If the current block is greater than `minHeight` and the validator's `MissedBlocksCounter` is greater than `maxMissed`, they will be slashed by `SlashFractionDowntime`, will be jailed for `DowntimeJailDuration`, and have the following values reset: `MissedBlocksBitArray`, `MissedBlocksCounter`, and `IndexOffset`.